This post is mainly contributed by the members of the electrical team of ARES robotics.

 - Proper oiling is needed for gears to operate smoothly.

-- Attaching very high load to the shaft might cause the gears to break down.
+- Attaching a very high load to the shaft might cause the gears to break down.

 DC linear actuators

-DC Linear actuator is an electrically operated device which help push or pull objec
+DC Linear actuator is an electrically operated device which helps push or pulls objects

 ts. they usually have high power, good reliability and but no position control without external feedback closed loop.

-There are three main factors other then budget while selecting motors: Speed, Torque, Positional accuracy.
-One usually have to figure out the balance between above factors that satisfies the application.
+There are three main factors other than budget while selecting motors: Speed, Torque, Positional accuracy.
+One usually has to figure out the balance between the above factors that satisfies the application.